 So we really need to talk about lectins and other ‘anti-nutrients’ and their ability to cause inflammation.

 Before I go further, it’s important to understand that yes, you can react to foods.
 To any food.
 In a multitude of ways.
 This is not a post dismissing food reactions, not in the least.
 Many of my clients will temporarily – or permanently – eliminate certain foods to help support their healing.
 However, in my 11 years of treating people with sometimes severe autoimmunity and digestive disease, only one has definitely felt improvement from reducing high lectin foods.
 Yep, just one.
 In fact, an anti-inflammatory diet is filled with high lectin foods and yet, it helps to calm inflammation.

 Food, And Your Reactions To It

-Whether it is a classical IgE-mediated allergy, a digestion-based intolerance like lactose intolerance or a complex reaction borne out of your current health state and your current dietary pattern (like FODMAPs in irritable bowel syndrome) – eating certain foods can make you feel worse.
+Whether it is a classical IgE-mediated allergy, a digestion-based intolerance like lactose intolerance or a complex reaction borne out of your current health state and your current dietary pattern (like low FODMAPs in irritable bowel syndrome) – eating certain foods can make you feel worse.
 However, we need to put this realization in the correct context.
 Food is rarely the primary cause for your ills…but it can be the primary trigger.
 For example, peanuts can trigger a life-threatening allergic reaction…but this doesn’t make them an evil food.
 Eating peanuts won’t cause anaphylactic reactions in 100% of people who eat them.
 For those who aren’t allergic, peanuts are extremely nutrient dense and beneficial on a plant-based diet.

 Which is why I kind of marvel at our collective ability to write off whole categories of foods as harmful due to one potentially tricky component.
 Grains are a classic example of this.
 I am the first person to declare that our society’s overconsumption of hyper-processed grain foods plays a huge role in our weight gain, inflammation and disease.
 And yet, whole and minimally processed grains like wheat berries, quinoa or rye can be incredibly nourishing and energizing foods.
 This isn’t just my opinion: decades of research point to an association between eating whole grains and lower risk of disease.